Mayday will automatically eject your parachute in case of a failure!

 - Connect to Mayday to your computer via a mini USB cable and start the Mayday 2.1 windows program.
 Make sure you are on the Main tab.

-- Once connected type Ctrl+Q enable the Text command interface.
+- Once connected type Ctrl+Q to enable the Text command interface.
 This lets you send special configuration commands to the Mayday.

 WARNING AND DISCLAMER